ReviversMC/modget-manifests/README.md

 ```
 /modget install <package id> --local
 ```
-The manifests have to be located inside the `.minecraft/config/modget/custom-manifests/` folder.

 ## Adding your package to the lookup table
 With the manifest verified, you have to now add some basic metadata to the [lookup table](./lookup-table.yaml).
 See the [lookup table spec](./doc/lookup-table-spec-v2.md) on how to do this.